En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 A new, larger and robust wastewater treatment plant

-Treatment process: MBR, membrane bioreactor treatment
+Treatment process: membrane bioreactor (MBR)

-Outlet pipes: 2 pipes, approximately 2 metres in diameter, placed a maximum of
+Outlet pipes: 2 pipes, 2 metres in diameter, 4 kilometres out into the Öresund

 Treatment process